 Ethics Workshop

-The workshop, chaired by Covadonga Rodrigo (UNED, Spain), Chair of the Ethics Working Group, will be held on Wednesday afternoon, 29 October.
+The workshop, chaired by Covadonga Rodrigo (UNED, Spain), Chair of the Ethics Working Group, was held on Wednesday afternoon, 29 October.

 Ethics provides a critical lens to identify issues and challenges related to information and technology.
-This session will focus on the Societal Impact of Information and Technology Useas well as their interaction with human beings.
-We will address the responsible development and application of information systems, encompassing areas such as accountability, misinformation, ethical awareness nad tools and motivating best practices across the field.
+This session focused on the Societal Impact of Information and Technology Useas well as their interaction with human beings.
+We addressed the responsible development and application of information systems, encompassing areas such as accountability, misinformation, ethical awareness nad tools and motivating best practices across the field.

-Welcoming all ECSS participants, the session will present a panel discussion and an interactive activity designed to address ethics from the WG members' perspective, as well as from leaders across our community.
+Welcoming all ECSS participants, the session presented a panel discussion and an interactive activity designed to address ethics from the WG members' perspective, as well as from leaders across our community.

 Workshop Rundown